BlokasLabs/pisound-docs/Home.md

    Subdevices: 1/1
    Subdevice #0: subdevice #0
 ```
-You should expect to see items with 'pisound' listed.

 ### Feedback
-In case you're having difficulties with getting pisound's driver to run, contact us and the community http://community.blokas.io/, provide the exact error and the last command you've executed.
+In case you're having difficulties with getting pisound's driver to run, contact us and the community here: http://community.blokas.io/, provide the exact error and the last command you've executed.

-## The Button
+# The Button

 The Button is a customizable button on the pisound board.
 There's 4 possible interactions with it: